 The Lead Safe Paint® standard sets the maximum allowable, total lead content of a paint at 90 ppm (dry weight).
-This is the standard used in mandatory regulation in the U.S., the Philippines, Nepal and other countries, and it is the strictest standard in the world.
+This is the standard used in mandatory regulation in the U.S., the Philippines, Nepal, India, and other countries, and it is the strictest standard in the world.
 The 90 ppm limit is achievable when a manufacturer avoids the use of lead pigments and driers in its products, and when reasonable care is given to avoid the use of ingredients that are contaminated or falsely labeled.

 High quality, cost-effective alternatives to lead pigments and driers are now widely available every-where in the world.
 Good and cost-effective alternatives to lead-based corrosion inhibitors are also widely available.
 And paint producers can insist that their vendors provide other ingredients that are minimally contaminated with lead.